tmsvn/jauu-net/content/posts/2024-01-13-nvim/index.md

 ## Keybindings

-It makes no sense to copy my whole vim configuration here.
+It makes no sense to copy my whole Vim configuration here.
 I just want to highlight some of the more important option here.
-The posted keybindings are often in vim syntax, I have not yet converted them to Lua.
+The posted keybindings are often in Vim syntax, I have not yet converted them to Lua.

 ### Leader